• Skip to primary navigation

 No, instead I read through a few recipes, picked and chose what I liked (and what I had on hand) and came up with this pretty green hummus thing.

-This is a savory and so soft and creamy spread.
-The beans combined with a generous amount of cumin and paprika give this dip a deep, smoky flavor that I just love.
+This is a savoury, soft, and creamy spread.
+The beans combined with a generous amount of cumin and paprika give this dip a deep, smoky flavour that I just love.

 bissara spread in a white bowl served with crispy flat breads and red onions